Yasuo Mizui: Macrocosme et Microcosme

-Macrocosm and Microcosm is a stone relief measuring 13 x 81 x 0.4 meters, created for the Olympic Village in Grenoble.
-The work consists of two 40-meter-long walls, representing the dual concepts of "Macrocosm" and "Microcosm."
+Macrocosme et Microcosme is a stone relief measuring 13 x 81 x 0.4 m, created for the Olympic Village in Grenoble.
+The work consists of two 40-meter-long walls, representing the dual concepts of macrocosm and microcosm.

-The "Macrocosm" symbolizes the vastness and vitality of nature—depicting elements such as the Sun, Forest, Mountain, Sea, and River, transcending individual existence.
-In contrast, the "Microcosm" reflects the inner conflicts and struggles of human beings.
+The macrocosm symbolizes the vastness and vitality of nature transcending individual existence, while the microcosm reflects the inner conflicts and struggles of human beings.
 Together, these walls explore the relationship between the natural world and human existence.

 Tadao Takemoto, translator of André Malraux's Anti-Retrospective (Shincho Sha, Japan, 1977), often mentioned Mizui in his writings.
 During the creation of the artwork, André Malraux, who served as the French Minister of Cultural Affairs under Charles de Gaulle and was known for his profound appreciation of art, visited the Olympic Village.
 Upon seeing Mizui's work, Malraux praised it, exclaiming, "Excellent!"

-1% for art

-In France, the 1951 law mandates that 1% of the state budget be allocated to the decoration of public buildings with artwork.
-Many of Yasuo Mizui's works in France were created under this 1% for art program.
-Between 1968 and 1982, Mizui completed 26 sculptures over a span of 14 years.

-His first commission from the French Ministry of Culture came in 1968, for which he created Jet d'eau pétrifiée (Petrified Waterjet) at Bordeaux University's Department of Law.
-This opportunity arose following his acclaimed work Microcosme et Macrocosme for the Winter Olympics in Grenoble.

-Another notable piece, Le Mur qui s'ouvre (Wall That Opens), was completed in 1972.
-This cement retaining wall, measuring 4.5 x 13 x 1.4 meters, is located at Lycée Louis Bascan in Rambouillet.
-For this work, Mizui employed a unique technique derived from his engineering background, using molds made from expanded polyester material, cut with electrical resistance.